draftverify/draftverify.com/standards/index.md

       <p class="lead">
         The global standard for <strong>non-alcoholic draft integrity</strong> — a combined
-        <strong>physical identification system</strong> and <strong>digital traceability layer</strong>
+        <strong>physical identification system</strong> and <strong>digital traceability framework</strong>
         that keeps NA draft lines clearly marked, separated, and verifiable from
         <strong>keg → line → faucet</strong>.
       </p>

       <ul>
-        <li>Defines how NA draft must be identified and separated from alcoholic lines.</li>
+        <li>Specifies how NA draft must be identified, separated, and documented alongside alcoholic lines.</li>
-        <li>Backed by a digital registry for tags, taps, and verification events.</li>
+        <li>Backed by the DraftVerify Registry for tags, taps, and verification events.</li>
-        <li>Published as the F-1–F-40 DraftVerify Standards Library.</li>
+        <li>Maintained as the F-1–F-40 DraftVerify Standards Library.</li>
       </ul>

       <a class="btn gold" href="#how-it-works">See How the Standard Works</a>

       <div class="std-hero-note">
         Formal PDFs are available in English and German.
 Web pages below mirror the same v1.0 content.
+        Where wording differs, the PDF text is canonical.
       </div>
     </div>
   </div>